How often do you use hashtags?

-Tools like Fanpage Karma can do all the analysing for you by ranking your competitor’s hashtags based on the popularity of posts and the number of user engagements.
+Tools like Fanpage Karma can do all the analyzing for you by ranking your competitor’s hashtags based on the popularity of posts and the number of user engagements.

 In the same way, find out what your customers are buzzing about.

-Start by collating information from customers including the key phrases and most commonly used words in their queries or comments and put them on a spreadsheet.
+Start by collating information from user-generated content.
+Look at key phrases and most commonly used words in their queries or comments and put those on a spreadsheet.

 Either way, you’re sure to target the specific needs of your customers.
-For example, if the majority of inquiry is about “blogging tips,” you can use #blog #tips #blogger #FAQ #seoblogging as hashtags for your post (supposing that your content talks about optimizing blog keywords.)
+For example, if most inquiry is about “blogging tips,” you can use #blog #tips #blogger #FAQ #seoblogging as hashtags for your post (supposing that your content talks about optimizing blog keywords.)

 5. Schedule your posts and plan your hashtags ahead

-Have a list of popular hashtags that worked for you in the past, or record the seasonal trending hashtags of the current year.
-You can also use this tool to generate hashtags based on words or terms you use while showing the total number of posts where the hashtags are used.
+Have a list of popular hashtags that worked for your posts in the past, or record the seasonal trending hashtags of the current year.